UkoeHB/bevy_cobweb_ui/src/loading/LOADING.md

 Cobweb asset files can be transitively loaded by specifying them in a `#manifest` section.

 Add the `#manifest` section to the base map in a file.
 It should be a map between file names and manifest keys.
-The manifest keys can be used in [`LoadableFile`](bevy_cobweb_ui::prelude::LoadableFile) references in place of explicit file paths.
+The manifest keys can be used in [`SceneFile`](bevy_cobweb_ui::prelude::SceneFile) references in place of explicit file paths.

 An empty map key `""` can be used to set a manifest key for the current file.
 This is mainly useful for the root-level file which must be loaded via [`LoadedCobwebAssetFilesAppExt::load`](bevy_cobweb_ui::prelude::LoadedCobwebAssetFilesAppExt::load).